garethjohnsdesign/martinzahringer.com-archive/README.md

-# Only Jerkin
+# Martin Zahringer

-Site for Only Jerkin.
-Please go to [www.onlyjerkin.com](https://www.onlyjerkin.com) in case you want to take a look at the website.
+Site for Martin Zahringer.
+Please go to [www.martinzahringer.com](https://www.martinzahringer.com) in case you want to take a look at the website.

 * * *